Zendro-dev/Zendro-dev.github.io/setup_root.md

 ### Step 7: Start up Zendro with access control
 Zendro can be used checking access rights for every single GraphQL query received by the currently logged in user identified by the Token.
-The user is decoded and his roles are loaded to check his access rights.
+The user is decoded and the roles are loaded to check the access rights.
 This step is carried out by the [NPM acl package](https://www.npmjs.com/package/acl).
 Respective access rights can and must be declared in the file `./graphql-server/acl_rules.js`.

 You can run Zendro with or without this access control check.
 The default is to run it without checking access rights.